A tour of the urban, cultural and natural attractions of the emblematic city of Las Habaneras.

 Today, Torrevieja is a modern cosmopolitan city with just over 84,000 inhabitants (the third most populous in the province of Alicante) that has all the services, amenities and a wide range of hotels, restaurants and leisure options.
 Its magnificent beaches, its mild temperatures and its more than 320 days of sunshine a year have made the city of Las Habaneras one of the tourist references in the southeast of the peninsula.
 The holiday rental offer in Torrevieja is beyond doubt, with innumerable residential areas where many Europeans have found the perfect place to enjoy their second home.

-The architectural heritage of Torrevieja is rich and varied.
-The main church is that of the Immaculate Conception , in neoclassical style.
+The main church of Torrevieja is the church of the Immaculate Conception, of neoclassical style.
 A construction that was built with the ashlars from the old watchtower that gives its name to the town -the Old Tower-, after a devastating earthquake destroyed it in 1829, along with a large part of the city.

 The streets of the traditional center (around the town hall) are pedestrian (or semi-pedestrian) and in them we find a wide range of restaurants and shops of various kinds.
 In summer we have found that the area is quiet until late at night, when tourists return from the beaches.